 How Do I Start the Mediation Process?

-All you need to do is call us to arrange a mutually convenient appointment for you and your spouse to come in for a free no-obligation consultation.
-At that time, we will explain the mediation process in greater detail.
+All you need to do is call us to arrange a mutually convenient appointment for you and your spouse to attend an initial session.
+At that time, I will explain the mediation process in greater detail.
 Both of you receive the same information, and therefore each of you can be assured you will be on equal footing from the outset of the proceedings.